MitchLindsay/mitchlindsay.github.io/_posts/2015-07-01-portfolio-portfolio-website.md

 <span class="label label-danger">HTML</span>
 <span class="label label-danger">Jekyll</span><br />

-* I created a personal portfolio website as a place to display more information about my coursework, my work experience, and my programming projects.
+* I created a personal portfolio website as a place to display information about my coursework, my work experience, and my programming projects.

 * The site was developed with [Jekyll](http://jekyllrb.com/) and [Bootstrap](http://getbootstrap.com/).